 After you’ve found a managing broker to sponsor you, it’s time to complete and send in your Indiana Real Estate Broker License application.
 For more information on this process, check out Indiana’s state website.

 Step Five: Continuing Education

 After completing that, you’ll be required to complete 12 hours of continuing education (CE) classes yearly.
-You will need to keep up with these education requirements to renew your license every 3 years, but you don’t need to provide proof to the Indiana Real Estate Commission every year.
-Just be sure to keep any CE certificates that you earn in case they ever audit you.
+You will need to keep up with these education requirements to renew your real estate license every 3 years.
+However, you don’t need to provide proof to the Indiana Real Estate Commission every year.
+Just be sure to keep any CE certificates that you earn in case the commission ever audits you.

 If you choose to move forward and become a managing broker yourself, you’ll need to complete another 24-hour state-approved course.

 Start Working Towards Your Indiana Real Estate License Today